henrygoodman/henrygoodman.github.io/index.md

 # Welcome

 Hello!
-I'm **Henry Goodman**, a professional **Software Engineer** from Sydney, with experience in **full-stack development** and a passion for creating impactful and efficient software solutions.
+I'm **Henry Goodman**, a professional Software Engineer from Sydney, with experience in full-stack development and a passion for creating impactful and efficient software solutions.

 ## My Current Role

-I’m a mid-Level Software Engineer at Toshiba Australia, working on full-stack embedded applications for enterprise solutions.
+I’m a Software Engineer at Toshiba Australia, working on full-stack embedded applications for enterprise solutions.
-I focus on creating reliable and efficient software that powers multifunction devices and streamlines workflows.
+I focus on creating software that s on multi-function printers that streamlines office workflows.

 ## My Main Project: [Woolies Watcher](https://woolieswatcher.com)